govuk-one-login/mobile-ios-common/Sources/GDSAnalytics/README.md

 ### Icon Event

-This type of event fires when a user ineracts with a button to navigate from one screen to another.
+This type of event fires when a user ineracts with a button (with an icon rathrer than a title) to navigate from one screen to another.

 ```swift
 let event = IconEvent(textKey: "close")